Restoring isotropy in a three-dimensional lattice model: The Ising universality class

 For the model, eq.~(\ref{BlumeCapel}), for $q_3 \ge 0$, we expect that there is a critical plane given by $K_{1,c}(D,q_3)$ that is bounded by a line of tricritical transitions $D_{tri}(q_3)$.
 On the critical plane, there should be a line $D^*(q_3)$, where leading corrections to scaling vanish.
 There should be also a line, where the isotropy is restored to leading order.
 It is best represented by $q_3^{iso}(D)$, since we expect that $q_3^{iso}(D)$ depends only little on $D$, which is confirmed by our numerical results discussed below.
 These two lines might have a crossing, where both corrections to scaling vanish.

 In ref. \cite{BlLuHe95} as well as in the more recent papers \cite{BlShTa99,DengBloete03}, the Ising model, corresponding to $D \rightarrow -\infty$, with nearest and next to next to nearest neighbor couplings had been studied.
 It turns out that the amplitude of leading corrections to scaling depends on the ratio $q_3$.
-In particular, there is a value, where leading corrections to scaling vanish.
+In particular, there is a value $q_3^*$, where leading corrections to scaling vanish.
 The authors of refs. \cite{BlLuHe95,BlShTa99,DengBloete03} performed a finite size scaling analysis based on the quantity $Q=<m^2>^2/<m^4>$, where $m$ is the magnetization.
 Note that $Q$ is the inverse of the Binder cumulant defined here, eq.~(\ref{Binder2j}) for $j=2$.
-The authors analyze their numerical results by using the Ansatz eq.~(14) of ref. \cite{BlLuHe95}.
-The amplitude of the leading correction is denoted by $b_1$.
-In table 5 of ref. \cite{BlLuHe95} the estimates $b_1= 0.102(10)$ and $-0.043(4)$ for $q_3=0$ and $0.4$, respectively, are given.
-In refs. \cite{BlShTa99,DengBloete03} more values of $q_3$ have been studied.
-In table III of ref. \cite{DengBloete03} the estimates $b_1=0.097(2)$, $0.051(2)$, $0.0118(20)$, $-0.0118(20)$, and $-0.0480(20)$ for $q_3=0$, $0.1$, $0.2$, $0.3$, and $0.4$, respectively, are given.
-The estimates given in table V of ref. \cite{DengBloete03} obtained by using a different fit are similar.
-Interpolating linearly, we arrive at $q_3^*=0.25(1)$.
-Assuming that $D^*(q_3)$ is monotonically decreasing with increasing $q_3$, the crossing of $q_3^{iso}(D)$ and $D^*(q_3)$ exists if $q_3^{iso}(-\infty) \le q_3^*$.
-Hence, as a first step of our numerical study, we determine $q_3^{iso}(-\infty)$.
+In table III of ref. \cite{DengBloete03} the estimates $b_1=0.097(2)$, $0.051(2)$, $0.0118(20)$, $-0.0180(20)$, and $-0.0480(20)$ for $q_3=0$, $0.1$, $0.2$, $0.3$, and $0.4$, respectively, are given, where $b_1$ denotes the amplitude of the leading correction.
+Interpolating linearly, we arrive at $q_3^*=0.24(1)$.